 Kerrera (6 rough miles, needs to be a mountain bike) This delightful island is the one seen from the main street in Oban.
 No cars are allowed on the island and there is a farm track right round the southern half, which makes for an adventurous days cycling (and some pushing).
 There is a tearoom and fantastic castle at the southern end of the island.

 Cycling on Forestry Tracks

-These really need a mountain bike to go along them
+These really need a mountain bike or gravel bike to go along them

 Glen Lonan/glen Nant circuit.
 Head up Glen Lonan from the village, past Airdeny, and Lonan House, over the cattle grid.
-After about 100 yards, there is a green track to the left, go up this and through all the gates.
-It is possible with some wading to get to Glen Nant apparently, but I’ve only done this as a there and back, which is really nice, hard work up the hills.
+Take the left track that leads to a house.
+Just before the house take a faint track right along the river, through a gate.
+Then a bit of thrashing to cross the river and up straight ahead, leads to a forestry track termination.
+This track goes back to Glen Nant.
+Turn left at the road to get back to Taynuilt.
 Alternatively, you could carry on along the Glen Lonan road, and over the next cattle grid, turn left up the track for the windfarm access and get to the top.

 Fearnoch Forest.
 Go out of Taynuilt and just before the Fearnoch turnoff are some forestry tracks on the left.
 The Tourist Board has leaflets on cycling here, and it's possible to cycle up to Glen Lonan, just beyond whee the Balindor track comes out.